The Eviction Process in Maricopa County Arizona

 Most forcible detainer actions are filed in a Justice Court.
 The forcible detainer action is considered a “summary proceeding.”
 The hearing must be held within 3 to 6 days of the date of filing.

 At the eviction hearing the landlord presents his information regarding the unpaid rent, and the tenant has the opportunity to present any legal defense for failing to pay rent.
 In Arizona, there are very few defenses to unpaid rent.
-The Arizona Landlord Tenant Act clearly defines these limited defenses.
+The Arizona Residential Landlord and Tenant Act clearly defines these limited defenses.
 If the tenant does not have any valid legal defenses the landlord will be awarded a judgment for the money owed and an order for a writ of restitution.

 The judgment can help a landlord recover financial damages from the ousted tenant.
 The eviction judgment order a tenant to pay; all back rent, late fees, court costs, and attorneys’ fees.